pkscout/presence.tracker/README.md

 ### USING WITH HOME ASSISTANT
-To add the sensor to Home Assistant use the [MQTT Sensor Component](https://www.home-assistant.io/components/sensor.mqtt/) a sample configuration is below (based on default settings plus the sample devices):
+To add the sensor to Home Assistant use the [MQTT Sensor Component](https://www.home-assistant.io/components/sensor.mqtt/).
+A sample configuration is below (based on default settings plus the sample devices):

 ```yaml
 mqtt: